-POLICY ENV 10: BIODIVERSITY
+POLICY ENV 9: BIODIVERSITY

-a) Development proposals will be expected to protect local habitats and species and where possible and viable, to create new habitats for wildlife and promote and increase biodiversity;

-b) The wildlife corridors shown in Fig. 12 and listed in the supporting information will be maintained, promoted and supported as a biodiversity resource.
-Development proposals which impact on this corridor will be resisted.
+- a.
+Development proposals will be expected to protect local habitats and species and where possible and viable, to create new habitats for wildlife and promote and increase biodiversity; - b.
+The wildlife corridors shown on the Policies Map and listed in the supporting information will be maintained, promoted and supported as a biodiversity resource.
+Development proposals which impact on the corridors will be resisted.